 I’m a crime fiction writer.
 “They” say authors should blog to find and engage with readers.
 I started podcasting instead because I thought it would be easier than blogging.
 I was wrong.
 No one warned me about the time it takes to schedule guests and that it could take several hours to edit out the distracting uhms, uhhs, errs and long awkward pauses from recordings.
 So listen up, I’m warning you now—producing a quality podcast can be a major time suck.
 A worthwhile endeavor, but a huge commitment nonetheless.

 #5.
 Being featured on New and Noteworthy is a reward.

 That’s what Daniel said in his aforementioned blogpost.
 Or was it in the comments?
 Anyway, he was right.
 There was no “mythical unicorn magic” that got my podcast featured on New and Noteworthy.
 The truth is . . .
 I knew nothing about New and Noteworthy before I ended up there.
 It was never a goal.
 I didn’t hold back three episodes to post at one time.
 I didn’t ask friends and family to throw up a bunch of reviews.
 But, my download numbers don’t lie.
 There is no doubt—being featured on the front page of New and Noteworthy is absolutely a big deal!

 As for whether or not FBI Retired Case File Review was #1 in New and Noteworthy, I’m not sure it really matters.
 All I know is I’ll be forever grateful iTunes chose to feature the show.

-UPDATE: 9/4/2017 FBI Retired Case File Review continues to be discovered.
-Sometime around September 15, 2017, the podcast will officially hit a milestone of 1,000,000 downloads!
+UPDATE: 9/22/2017 FBI Retired Case File Review continues to be discovered.
+The podcast has reached a milestone of 1,000,000 downloads!
 Current download stats have grown organically and have passed initial New & Noteworthy boost launch levels.
 Search One Million Downloads for updated post.